brown-band/website/pages/scripts/1982-1983/fall/dartmouth.md

 As he slides in La Machine,\
 Kermit becomes both Red and Green.

-:sd[Band Forms a La Machine and plays "Jeremiah was a Bullfrog"]
+:sd[Band Forms a La Machine and plays “Jeremiah was a Bullfrog”]

 On a serious note, we salute the final two months of the campaign for Brown by playing a series of Brown songs and forming the emblem of the Campaign - University Hall inside an Oval.